STEVE-916-create/Fancade-Game-Downloader/README.md

 # Fancade-Game-Downloader
-Ever wanted to download the original Drive Mad to edit all the levels?
+Ever wanted to download the original Drive Mad to *edit all* the levels?
-Saw a cool project of someone and wanted to get the full editable source?
+Saw a cool project of someone and wanted to get the *full editable source*?
 You want to own a bunch of games?
+You wanna be THE hackerman?
+Or you're here to study my code?
 Well,...

-This is a Python 3.11 tool that downloads Fancade Game files by the game link.
+This is a Python 3 tool (someone ran this on Python 2 but failed) that downloads Fancade Game files by the game link.

+(website version coming soon)

-Use at your own risk, this breaks the Terms Of Use.
+**Use at your own risk, this breaks the Fancade Terms Of Use.**

 ## how tf did yuo maek dis
 this is open source for a reason, so go ahead and look at the code

 ## How do I use this?
-You will need Python 3.11.
+You will need Python 3.
 To install:

 ### On Windows
 go to the official site and download python